SH4PPY/sh4ppy/README.md

 Graduate of Games Computing from the University of Lincoln.

-See some work here - [Portfolio](https://github.com/SH4PPY?tab=repositories) - As well as in my pinned projects
+See some work here - [Portfolio](https://github.com/SH4PPY?tab=repositories) - As well as in my pinned projects on Github

 ### Skills/Experience
 - C#